AbdullahTabassam/Covid-19-Data-Insights-EDA/README.md

 # Project Introduction

 This project aims to provide insights into the global COVID-19 situation by analyzing historic data obtained from the World Health Organization (WHO) COVID database.
 Using Microsoft SQL Server, complex queries are executed to address key questions regarding COVID-19 trends and statistics.
+Additionally, Tableau is used to create a [dashboard]([link_to_live_dashboard](https://public.tableau.com/app/profile/abdullah.ikram.ullah.tabassam3014/viz/Covid-Stats-Mar-2024/Dashboard1)) to visualize some key insights, providing a comprehensive overview of the findings.

 ## Questions Addressed